In it we are buried with Christ in his death. By it we share in his resurrection. Through it we are reborn by the Holy Spirit.

 Infants & Children

 The practice of baptizing infants and young children derives from the baptism of adults.
 The Church does not simply baptize any child, but those who are the children (or in the care) of at least one baptized Christian parent or guardian.
 The Church baptizes those who will grow up within the sphere of the Church.

 Accordingly, we expect the following of parents and godparents of infants and young children whom they wish to present for Holy Baptism:

 Baptism Preparation Class

-Parents of children who will soon be baptized must attend our baptism preparation class for parents offered quarterly on Sunday mornings.
+Parents of children who will soon be baptized must attend our baptism preparation class for parents offered quarterly.
 The class explores the origins of baptism in Scripture as well as what our Prayer Book and Anglican tradition teach us about this Sacrament of New Birth.

 We also examine the role of godparents and how to choose them, along with practical advice on how to incorporate the Christian faith in the daily life of your family, with particular care being given to using the Prayer Book.